Options When You Leave the Y

 There is no tax withholding at the time that amounts are directly rolled over to an eligible IRA or eligible retirement plan.
 For most other withdrawals, the Fund is required to withhold 20% of the taxable portion of your withdrawal for federal income taxes.
 If you are under age 59½, the IRS may assess an additional 10% penalty at tax time.
 See the Withholding Certificate for Nonperiodic Payments and Eligible Rollover Distributions (IRS Form W-4R).

-In order to request a distribution or check the status of your distribution, log in to Your Account.
+In order to request a distribution or check the status of your distribution, log in to your online account.
 If you do not have an online account, you can create one here.

 If you are married, the consent of your spouse is required for certain transactions where their survivor benefit would be lessened or eliminated.

-Your spouse must carefully read the form he/she is signing, approve, and sign the consent to waiver in front of a Notary.
+Your spouse must carefully read the form they are signing, approve, and sign the consent to waiver in front of a Notary.
 Please note, your spouse’s signature cannot be dated before your signature.